The Look of Love (1967 song): Impact

-Actor and comedian Mike Myers said his film Austin Powers: International Man of Mystery was partially inspired by "The Look of Love".
+Actor and comedian Mike Myers said his 1997 film Austin Powers: International Man of Mystery was partially inspired by "The Look of Love".
 Myers said hearing the song on the radio led to him reminiscing about the 1960s, which helped inspire the movie.

+Springfield's recording of "The Look of Love" was used as a recurring motif in the 1999 Australian film Strange Planet.
+According to director Emma-Kate Croghan, Springfield personally cleared the film's use of the song only days before her death in March 1999.